 Creating a suitability assessment, recording reports, and re-calibrating annually is no easy task; which is where Oxford Risk can help.

-ORR Online can be used by all forms of advisory firms, including individual IFAs, large international banks, and robo-advice platforms.
+Compass can be used by all forms of advisory firms, including individual IFAs, large international banks, and robo-advice platforms.

 To discuss Compass, and become MiFID II compliant, please get in touch.